mac-theobio/Lab_meeting/README.md

 Please spend about 42.5 minutes preparing for each lab meeting by:

-* Finding the meeting topic in the [schedule spreadsheet](https://docs.google.com/spreadsheets/d/1Tp188Yg2vdNELisfpfhDy4-19P2QvYakwZorDZDIq1E/edit#gid=0)
+* Finding the meeting topic in the meeting schedule spreadsheet;
+  see _Quick links_ above.
 * Doing the linked reading (if we are discussing a paper) or installing required software (if we are discussing software).
 * Thinking about what you want to ask or say.
 * Thinking about possible topics for future lab meetings.

-We _plan_ lab meetings using discussions on [the lab zulip](https://mac-theobio.zulipchat.com/).
-Use the “meeting topics” thread to discuss topics, and the “lab” thread (as well as the schedule spreadsheet) to record decisions.
+We _plan_ lab meetings using the lab [Zulip server](https://mac-theobio.zulipchat.com/).
+Use the "Meeting topics" channel to discuss topics and the "lab" channel (as well as the schedule spreadsheet) to record decisions.

 ### Lab coffee